 (e) the manufacturer has made a written record of that confirmation.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (5) An approved manufacturer must retain a record made under subregulation (4)(e) for not less than 7 years after it is made.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (6) An inspector may direct a person to give a record made under subregulation (4)(e) to an approved person.